Justin-Fisher/SciPy2022-Webots-Poster/index.md

 ## Prof. Justin C. Fisher, Southern Methodist University

 ## Overview.
 **[Section 1.](#aboutwebots)** Webots is a popular open-source package for 3D robotics simulations.
 It can also be used as a 3D interactive environment for other physics-based modeling, virtual reality, teaching or games.
-(See the first video below for an intro to Webots!)
+(See the [first video](#aboutwebots) for an intro to Webots!)

 **[Section 2.](#new-api)** A new Python API for Webots is presented that is more efficient and provides a more intuitive, easily usable, and "pythonic" interface than the simple Python API that has historically been included with Webots.
-(See the bullet-list below for some of the features and conveniences of this new API.)
+(See the [bullet-list](#new-api) for some of the features and conveniences of this new API.)

 **[Section 3.](#history)** The history of this new API is presented including its development for an undergraduate Cognitive Science course called Minds, Brains, and Robotics.
-(See the second video below of a fun robot race!)
+(See the [second video](#history) of a fun robot race!)

 **[Section 4.](#design)** Some design decisions are discussed, which likely parallel challenges that other developers face.